overhide/overhide-ethereum/README.md

 ## Quick Start With *overhide-ethereum* In Docker Container

-If you're running Docker in *VirtualBox* (a *docker-machine*), please read the *Docker/Using docker-machine in VirtualBox* section below for important port forwarding information from the VM running Docker to your host system.

 **Note:** the *npm run compose-dev* step (below) builds and runs a **for test only** opinionated container with settings and credentials suitable to be used for downstream testing (e.g. pegged to "rinkeby" testnet).

 To build a non-test container see *Building Docker Image* section below.